-The Portfolio posted a positive return in the first quarter of 2025 but underperformed the benchmark.
-The strategy benefited slightly from its yield advantage, but its positioning across the curve was a headwind as the yield curve steepened.
+The Tax-Exempt Short Core Fixed Income Portfolio posted a positive return in the first quarter of 2025 but underperformed the benchmark.
+The strategy benefited from its yield advantage, but its positioning across the curve was a headwind as the yield curve steepened.
+Security selection also detracted from returns.